Epinotia celtisana

 Identification

-Distinguished from similar Epinotia by characteristics and association.
+Distinguished from similar Epinotia by genitalia characteristics and plant association.
 Epinotia nisella and E. solandriana are similar in appearance but lack the hackberry specialization.
 Examination of male genitalia, particularly the shape of the uncus and valvae, provides definitive identification.
 The larval within hackberry fruits is diagnostic.

 Appearance